 Systemic corticosteroids should be used to treat an asthma exacerbation per national a current standards of care, even if it is caused by COVID-19.
-Short-term use of systemic c asthma exacerbations should be continued.
-There is currently no evidence to suggest the corticosteroids to treat asthma exacerbations increases the risk of developing severe CC abundance of data to support use of systemic steroids for moderate or severe asthma
+Short-term use of systemic casthma exacerbations should be continued.
+There is currently no evidence to suggest the corticosteroids to treat asthma exacerbations increases the risk of developing severe Coabundance of data to support use of systemic steroids for moderate or severe asthma.

-Patients with asthma but without symptoms or a diagnosis of COVID-19 should continu treatments, as recommended by national professional organizations, including the Ame Asthma & Immunology (AAAAI) and the American College of Allergy, Asthma & Immuno providers need to be present during nebulizer use among patients who have either sym COVID-19, use CDC's recommended precautions when performing aerosol-generating p
+Patients with asthma but without symptoms or a diagnosis of COVID-19 should continu treatments, as recommended by national professional organizations, including the Ame Asthma & Immunology (AAAAI) and the American College of Allergy, Asthma & Immuno providers need to be present during nebulizer use among patients who have either sym COVID-19, use CDC's recommended precautions when performing aerosol-generating providers are continuated to the continuation of the

-Clinicians may be concerned that an asthma exacerbation is related to an underlying in Clinicians can access laboratory testing for COVID-19 through a network of state and loc across the country.
-Lists of states and territories with laboratories that are using COVID For more information, see Testing in U.S. Clinicians should direct testing questions to th departments.
+Clinicians may be concerned that an asthma exacerbation is related to an underlying in Clinicians can access laboratory testing for COVID-19 through a network of state and locacross the country.
+Lists of states and territories with laboratories that are using COVID For more information, see Testing in U.S. Clinicians should direct testing questions to the departments.

 Are any changes recommended to the asthma treatment plan if my patient with ast